mehdibaha/raspberry/README.md

 ## First setup

-New Out Of Box Software (NOOBS) is an operating system installation manager for the Raspberry Pi ([available for download here](raspberrypi.org/downloads)).
+NOOBS is an operating system installation manager for the Raspberry Pi ([available for download here](raspberrypi.org/downloads)).

 ### Install NOOBS